tinystacks/precloud/CONTRIBUTING.md

 # Contributing guide <!-- omit in toc -->

+This guide covers contributing to the core functionality of this module.
+For information on developing a third patry plugin see [Developing Plugins](PLUGINS.md)

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## New contributor guide